HelgeG/whatthehack-challenge/README.md

 The app then does a location based search for the given activity, grabs the 3 best results and presents these in a list with directions for how to get there.

+## Implementation details

+Since I am an old fart, I will go against the grain and code the solution in Java.